Artists Bio: Terri Yacovelli is a contemporary visual artist whose work is characterized by a deliberate process

 https://www.rfpaints.com/history-of-encaustic

-Terri's work can be purchased through
+Terri's work can be purchased at the Galleries above, and through

 Gallery 50 Contemporary Art, Rehoboth, Delaware